Skip to content

 }

-Version one accepts lvalues, but passing an rvalue still results in a copy — because you received it by const reference, losing the "this is an rvalue" information.
+Version one accepts lvalues, but passing an rvalue also results in a copy — because you received it via const reference, discarding the "this is an rvalue" information.
 Version two accepts rvalues and correctly moves them, but passing an lvalue causes a compilation error — because an rvalue reference cannot bind to an lvalue.

-To support both cases, you'd need two overloads:
+To support both cases, you have to write two overloads:

 cpp